c00lgat/OBSIDIAN/Terraform.md

 ---
 ### $ terraform plan
 `terraform plan` command takes the `Terraform Config` file <mark style="background: #ADCCFFA6;">(Desired State)</mark> which is defined on our system; what we want the infrastructure to look like.
-Terraform then compares the `Terraform Config` file to the `Terraform State` <mark style="background: #ADCCFFA6;">(Actual State)</mark> which is the actual state of the world.
+The `terraform plan` command then compares the `Terraform Config` file to the `Terraform State` <mark style="background: #ADCCFFA6;">(Actual State)</mark> which is the actual state of the world (the resources that are currently running in the cloud).

-As long as no config changes were made through the GUI or through any other means that is not through Terraform, `Terraform State` should represent the actual state of the world
+As long as no config changes were made through the GUI or through any other means that is not through Terraform, `Terraform State` should represent the actual state of the world.

+> Making changes to the infrastructure outside of the terraform workflow should be avoided.

+---
+### $ terraform destroy
+We run this command when we want to clean up at the end of the project; it is never ran for a live project that is still executing.

+---